Frequently asked questions about therapy

 Is there parking?

-At the Brighton Therapy Practice on Princes Street - There's a small amount of on-street parking in the surrounding area.
-If travelling by bus then the nearest stops are the Law Courts, Old Steine or St James Street and there are several cycle racks outside Sainsbury's.
+There's a small amount of on-street parking in the surrounding area.
+If travelling by bus then the nearest stops are the Law Courts or Old Steine and there are several cycle racks nearby.

 What if I can't make an appointment?